mdkrasnow/archer/data_labelling/archer/database/README.md

 ## Overview

-The `ArgillaDatabase` class handles all interactions with the Argilla database, including:
+The `SupabaseDatabase` class handles all interactions with the Argilla database, including:

 - Storing and retrieving generated content
 - Storing and retrieving evaluations